wutu/ledblaster/README.md

 LED-blaster
 ================

-Driving LED with step time and cie1931.
+Driving LED with adjustable fade and cie1931 on Rpi.

 Requires the <a href="https://github.com/sarfata/pi-blaster">pi-blaster daemon</a>.